Bobby1608/AIDS-python-repo/README.md

-# 🛡️ AI-Based Network Intrusion Detection System (NIDS)
+# 🛡️ AI-Based Network Intrusion Detection System (AIDS)

 This project implements a robust, real-time Intrusion Detection System (IDS) utilizing a **hybrid machine learning approach**.
 It accurately classifies network traffic into benign or malicious categories by leveraging high-performance ensemble models and neural networks.